MAGHYSLAIN/FOAM-FRONTIER/README.md

 Unreal 5.2

-This is a low gravity 3th person switch to fist person.
+This is a low gravity 3th person switch to first person.

 Game Title:
 Foam Frontier